Ireland is known for green, rolling hills; strong, vibrant people; and unique, native dog breeds as noteworthy as their country of origin.

 Irish Red and White Setter

-According to the Irish Kennel Club, the red and white setter is the older of the two distinct Irish setters, though it wasn’t officially recognized by the American Kennel Club until 2009.
+According to the AKC, the Red and White Setter is the original Setter of Ireland, though it wasn’t officially recognized by the American Kennel Club until 2009.

-Nearly identical in build and personality to their red-headed cousin, the Irish red and white setter is distinct for its use as a gun dog (source).
+Nearly identical in build and personality to their red-headed cousin, the Irish Red and White Setter is distinct for its use as a gun dog.

-They’re also likely the oldest of the Emerald Isle’s native terriers, as the IKC notes.
-Originally developed to hunt vermin, the Irish terrier gained immense popularity in Ireland, England, and beyond after serving as a messenger dog and sentinel during World War 1.
+Originally developed to hunt vermin, the Irish Terrier gained immense popularity in Ireland, England, and beyond after serving as a messenger dog and sentinel during World War 1.

 Glen of Imaal Terrier

-Originating in the gloomy foothills of Glen of Imaal in County Wick, Ireland, this sturdy little terrier was originally bred to eradicate vermin, and according to the IKC, developed to withstand hard work and little love on the farm.
+Originating in the gloomy foothills of Glen of Imaal in County Wick, Ireland, this sturdy little terrier was developed to withstand hard work on the farm.

 Irish Water Spaniel

-The Irish water spaniel is a big, vibrant hunting dog with a waterproof coat and distinct “rat tail.”
-They bear a strong resemblance to the Portuguese water dog, and it’s possible they derived from dogs brought over in Portuguese fishing boats, or from poodle-type dogs from France (source).
+The Irish Water Spaniel is a big, vibrant hunting dog with a waterproof coat and distinct “rat tail.”
+They bear a strong resemblance to the Portuguese water dog, and it’s possible they derived from dogs brought over in Portuguese fishing boats, or from poodle-type dogs from France.

 Kerry Blue Terrier

-Another terrier from Ireland originally bred to catch rats and other vermin on farms, the Kerry blue is as hardy and devoted as the rest, but has the distinction of being newer than other Irish terrier breeds, and wasn’t recognized as a distinct breed until the 20th century (source).
+Another Terrier from Ireland originally bred to catch rats and other vermin on farms, the Kerry Blue is as hardy and devoted as the rest, but has the distinction of being newer than other Irish Terrier breeds, and wasn’t recognized as a distinct breed until the 20th century.